Search Results - paul+robbins

 T Cell Receptors Targeting CDKN2A Mutations for Cancer Immunotherapy

-Abstract: Cyclin-dependent kinase inhibitor 2A gene, also known as CDKN2A, is a tumor suppressor gene and is commonly inactivated through somatic mutations in many human cancers.
-For example, inactivation of CDKN2A is highly prevalent in melanoma, gastrointestinal and pancreatic cancers.
-Through germline mutations, CDKN2A is associated with predisposition...
+Summary: The NCI seeks parties interested in research co-development and/or licensing this library of TCRs targeting CDKN2A mutations.
+Description of Technology: Cyclin-dependent kinase inhibitor 2A gene, also known as CDKN2A, is a tumor suppressor gene and is commonly inactivated through somatic mutations in many human cancers.
+For example, inactivation...

 Keywords(s): adoptive cell therapy, CDKN2A, cyclin dependent kinase inhibitor 2A, Immunotherapy, Krishna, MELANOMA, Neoantigen, Rosenberg, T Cell Receptor, TCR